Gonzalo Giribet: Later career

 In 2001, with his colleagues from Australian Museum studied the systematics of some Arthropoda species.

 In 2002, he and Ward Wheeler suggested that the molluscan bivalve group Anomalodesmata should be classless, and that the orders Myoida and Veneroida are not monophyletic.

-The same year, he, Gregory Edgecombe, and their colleagues studied the phylogenetics of harvestmen, Opiliones, for 18s and 28s genes.
-Besides the genes, they also discovered that Dyspnoi and Laniatores formed the Dyspnolaniatores superfamily which should be used as new classification for Opiliones.
+The same year, he, Gregory Edgecombe, and their colleagues studied the phylogenetics of harvestmen, Opiliones, using data from 18s and 28s rRNA genes and morphology.
+Based on these analyses, they proposed that Dyspnoi and Laniatores formed the clade Dyspnolaniatores, which should be used as new classification for Opiliones.
+His later studies corroborated instead the traditional clade Palpatores, formed by Eupnoi and Dyspnoi.

 In 2006, he, along with Jon Mallatt, provided evidence that Branchiopoda not Malacostraca is the sister group of Hexapoda after studying ribosomal RNA in various phyla including Kinorhyncha and Ecdysozoa.
 The same year, he also participated at Harvard Museum of Natural History exhibit where he, Naomi Pierce, Brian D. Farrell, and E. O. Wilson showed species of whip scorpions and Sonoran Desert millipedes.

-In 2007, he traveled to New Zealand in an attempt to find daddy longlegs spiders but did not find any there.
-In August 2007, he traveled to Florida, where he proved that harvestmen spiders found there are relatives of the West African ones, because when the supercontinent Pangea broke up the North American part took some of those species with it.
+In 2007, he traveled to New Zealand for intensive sampling of daddy longlegs and other invertebrates.
+In August 2007, he traveled to Florida, where he demonstrated that mite harvestmen found there are relatives of West African species, because when the supercontinent Pangea broke up the North American part took some of those species with it.

-In 2009, he discovered the origin and evolution of animal organ systems by studying such bilaterian groups as Acoela and Nemertodermatida, which also proved that Acoelomorpha is not a sister group to them.
+In 2009, he discovered the origin and evolution of animal organ systems by studying such bilaterian groups as Acoela and Nemertodermatida, which also showed that Acoelomorpha is not a sister group to them.
 During the same study he also suggested that the genus Xenoturbella is not a part of Deuterostoma super phylum, and that the genus Symbion and the Deuterostoma actually belong to the Bryzoa and Entoprocta subphyla.

 In 2009, he and his students traveled to West Africa particularly to Cameroon and Gabon, where they collected velvet worms to compare them to the species found in Central, South America, and the Caribbean.